betcode-org/betfair/README.md

 Lightweight python wrapper for Betfair API-NG allowing all betting operations and some account operations.

-Add you certificate into certs before installing.
+Add your certificates and secret.py with APP_KEYS (see apiclient.py) into certs before installing.

 The library can then be used in as follows: